EngineeringLast Updated May 20, 20249 min read

 SQL is robust

-Having a normalized database and these validations in place makes your data reliable.
+A normalized database with validations in place keeps your data reliable.
 With other SQL perks, like transactions, SQL databases are generally fast, reliable, and robust.

 NoSQL databases

-A common misconception regarding NoSQL databases is that the “No” means no SQL is used in the database whatsoever.
+A common misconception about NoSQL databases is that the “No” means no SQL is used in the database at all.
 As mentioned earlier, the “No” stands for “not only.”
 You may find some SQL in NoSQL databases.

 Another source of confusion is that there is no single definition of a NoSQL database.
 In fact, there are four broad categories of NoSQL database: